Why increasing data literacy is imperative for Australia’s future

 Moving forward, FARLabs will continue to use the NeCTAR research cloud with plans currently underway to increase school and teacher outreach as well as extend its experimental capacity.
 “Thanks to the NeCTAR research cloud, we can easily provide additional capacity when needed by simply utilising additional virtual machines”.

 “The partnership between NeCTAR and FARLabs has dramatically increased engagement for Australian STEM students.
-This ultimately results in increased data literacy and more informed decision-making – areas that imperative for Australia’s future.”
+This ultimately results in increased data literacy and more informed decision-making – areas that are imperative for Australia’s future.”

 For further information on FARLabs visit http://www.farlabs.edu.au